Pavel-research/raml-typesystem-scopes/README.md

 For example `id` and `subtasks` properties has no sense for the `Person` which is not created yet.

-So this project provides a way to mark properties of RAML type as a properties which exist only when type is used in an appropriate semantic context, and a tool which allows to get version of RAML type, specialized for particular context of usage.
+We solve this situation by providing a way to mark properties of RAML type as a properties which exist only when type is used in an appropriate semantic context, and a tool which allows to get version of RAML type, specialized for particular context of usage.

 As we think this approach allows to describe APIs in a more concise and both more machine and human readable way.

-For example an api above may be rewritten as:
+For example if your ecosystem supports our tool api above may be rewritten as:

 ```raml
 #%RAML 1.0